 Before we went into the training ring with our dogs, the presenter went over the rules of the game.
 Only one dog was allowed to search in the ring at a time, which minimized distractions, and also meant that any dog-reactive dogs would have as good a time as the rest.
-I was so glad to hear that the presenter actively discouraged the handlers from using cues and from “steering” the dogs in any way (by directing the dog with the leash, or cheerleading - “Find it, find it, find it, findit finditfindit!”).
+I was glad to hear that the presenter actively discouraged the handlers from using cues and from “steering” the dogs in any way (by directing the dog with the leash, or cheerleading - “Find it, find it, find it, findit finditfindit!”).
 If the dog appeared to get stuck while searching, we were advised to simply turn our feet towards the group of boxes to help the dog we were handling.
 We didn’t use clickers or verbal markers to let the dog know that they were right, either; maybe a little praise as extra chicken bits were tossed into the box that the dog had successfully sought out.
 That box had been helpfully labeled “Food” for this phase of training and was used consistently as the “hide” box for the whole day.
 Many of the dogs began by working on-leash, but were let off-leash as soon as they showed interest and focus on the search area.

 The handler and dog entered the ring after the presenter had loaded the “Food” box with a piece of chicken.
 Each of the 9 working dogs in the seminar took a slightly different approach as they learned what this new game was all about.
 Their first run was purposely easy – the presenter would drop the reward into the box at her feet as the dog entered the ring and looked at her.
-Of course, the dog leapt upon the box to get the reward, and got more chicken pieces as a result of having her nose in that box.
+Of course, the working dog would leap upon the box to get the reward, and got more chicken pieces as a result of finding that box.
 Translation : “Boxes are good!”
 After a few seconds of this, the dog would move on, and the presenter would pick up the box, re-load it, and place it in a new spot.
 When the dog came back to check in with her, she gave the universal “My hands are empty!” signal to the dog.

 "I got nothin'!"
 Shadow's intro to Nosework at Pets Alive West.

 With this signal as a clue, the dogs were given free rein as to their next move.
 Initially, some of the participating shelter dogs at the Nosework workshop were extremely distracted by the dog in the mirror; some zeroed in on the possibility of more food rewards from the presenter immediately, and some began offering amusing behaviors to her to earn those rewards.
 As the presenter gamely struggled to not respond to being barked at, play-bowed to, or having her foot stomped upon (2), the dogs trying these strategies would eventually give up.
 They were then allowed their own time to track down the hide box.
-The dogs who were busy checking out the parameters of the search area were allowed to do so for a short time, but to get them searching closer to the hide, the presenter would tap a few times on a box.
-When the dog found the reward and was busy getting it from the hide box, the presenter demonstrated to the audience how to change the environment to create a new challenge (tossing the “dummy” boxes around to change their configuration; then, picking up a “dummy” box and tossing it to an area that the dog had not searched yet).
+The dogs who were busy checking out the parameters of the search area were allowed to do so for a short time, but to get them searching closer to the hide, the presenter would audibly tap a few times on a box.
+When the dog found the food reward and was busy getting it from the hide box, the presenter demonstrated to the audience how to change the environment to create a new challenge (tossing the “dummy” boxes around to change their configuration; then, picking up a “dummy” box and tossing it to an area that the dog had not searched yet).
 The presenter only moved the hide box and reloaded it after the dog moved away from it.

 Phoebe, former legacy dog at PAW, is always happy to play the “find the treat! game.

 By the 3rd run of the day, all of the dogs were really on task!
-Their enthusiasm and focus on finding that hide box grew, and many of the dogs recognized the presence of the boxes as the cue to begin sniffing and searching.
+Their enthusiasm and focus on finding the hide box grew, and many of the dogs recognized the presence of the boxes as the cue to begin sniffing and searching.
 At this point in the afternoon, the cardboard boxes that we had started with were still present – but so were several novel objects (bowls, bins, baskets, long cardboard tubes, etc.) and one additional helper.
 The chicken treat was placed in a new container, and it was a brand new challenge for the dogs to find.
 Once the dog was busy recovering his reward, the second helper placed a new piece of chicken in a new, novel container – and the game was on again!

 I loved attending this workshop , and I use the Nosework games since that workshop for nearly every shelter dog I've met since then.
 It’s been great fun to involve the dog-walking volunteers who love their friends at the shelters as I do, and love to see them find another outlet for their energy and curiosity.